JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ## Settings up Framework Dependency

-The `common` project in Android Studio generates Frameworks for the use in Xcode project.
-Let's turn back to the Android Studio and run the task `build` in the `common` project via the *Gradle* tool window.
+The `SharedCode` project in Android Studio generates Frameworks for the use in Xcode project.
+Let's turn back to the Android Studio and run the task `build` in the `SharedCode` project via the *Gradle* tool window.
-Than you will see the `common/build/bin` folder with two Frameworks.
+Than you will see the `SharedCode/build/bin` folder with two Frameworks.
 One framework is compiled for the `iPhone` emulator (x86_64 target), the second framework is create for the device (arm64 target).

 Let's switch to the Xcode and include those frameworks to the project.
 For that we need to open the